Assistant Professor - Performance

 In addition to her professional career as an artistic director, actor and director, Brenda has been an esteemed member of the theatre faculty at Central Washington University for over 20 years, where she has variously served as the Chair, Artistic Director, Graduate Coordinator and Head of Performance.
 She was part of initial bargaining team to create the first union agreement for Central.
 In addition, she has received awards as "Woman of Achievement" and Parent's and Alumni award for "Outstanding Teacher."

 For Central Theatre Ensemble she has directed 27 productions including Master Harold…and the boys, Two Gentlemen of Verona, Romeo and Juliet, Stop Kiss, The Country Wife, Lloyd's Prayer, Hay Fever, A Year with Frog and Toad, and Macbeth.
 She has also acted in The Best Little Whorehouse in Texas, Independence and The Importance of Being Earnest.
 As a playwright, Hubbard has created two plays for Central Theatre Ensemble, an adaptation of Beauty and the Beast, which toured the Pacific Northwest in 2000 and Concrete Dreams, a rural comedy, in 2003.
-For CTE’s 2011-2012 season she created her own adaptation of the Charles Dickens classic, A Christmas Carol.
+For CTE’s 2011 and 2013 seasons she created her own adaptation of the Charles Dickens classic, A Christmas Carol.
+Last winter she directed The Glass Menagerie for Portland Actors Conservatory and taught a Restoration styles class.

 Michael Smith, MFA

 MICHAEL J. SMITH (Professor) teaches a number of courses at the undergraduate and graduate levels, including acting, voice, directing, and dialects.
 He earned his B.A. in Theatre from California State University at Fullerton and his M.F.A. in Directing from the University of Oklahoma.
-A member of AEA, SAG, and AFTRA, Michael has acted, directed, and choreographed professionally.
+A member of AEA and SAG/AFTRA, Michael has acted, directed, and choreographed professionally.
 He has many credits from regional theatres throughout the Northwest, including originating the roles of Red Gibbs in the Seattle Repertory Theatre production of The Ballad of Soapy Smith, Wallace in Angry Housewives at Pioneer Square Theatre, and Ben in Kosher Lutherans at Snowy Range Summer Theatre.
 He has extensive commercial credits and has been featured in a number of TV shows and films.
-Michael has also acted in such CWU productions as Man of La Mancha, Concrete Dreams, Art, and Scrooge's Christmas.
-Recent CWU productions he has directed include The Importance of Being Earnest, Vietnam 101: The War on Campus, and Mama Tomcat's Flying School.
-For CTE's 2010-11 season, Michael will direct Still Life With Iris and act in Rounding Third.
+Michael has also acted in such CWU productions as Man of La Mancha, Concrete Dreams, Art, Rounding Third, and Scrooge’s Christmas.
+Recent CWU productions he has directed include The Adventures of Sam Spade and Sherlock Holmes.
+For CTE's 2013-14 season, Michael directed a double bill of live radio shows: Princess O’Hara and Dick Tracy and the Big Top Murders and played Scrooge - for the third time - in A Christmas Carol.

 George W. Bellah, III, MFA